microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyConnector.md

 # Set-EntraBetaApplicationProxyConnector

-## SYNOPSIS
+## Synopsis
-The Set-EntraBetaApplicationProxyConnector cmdlet allows reassignment of the connector to another connector group.
+the Set-EntraBetaApplicationProxyConnector cmdlet allows reassignment of the connector to another connector group.

-## SYNTAX
+## Syntax

 ```powershell
 Set-EntraBetaApplicationProxyConnector